crouman/waxvine-depricated/README.md

 Get the latest and greatest
 ===========================

-If you have changes that isn't ready to be committed
+If you have changes that aren't ready to be committed
     1)  git stash
     2)  git pull --rebase
     3)  git stash pop